tristaneason/grizzlytargets/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 = Does this plugin export users to excel? =

-This plugin exports user data to csv which can be opened with Excel and saved as an Excel file.
+This plugin exports user data to CSV which can be opened with Excel and saved as an Excel file.

 = Does this plugin support multiple roles? =

 Yes.
 You can export import users along with multiple user roles

-= Does this plugin export woocommerce customer data? =
+= Does this plugin export WooCommerce customer data? =

 Yes.
 Using the premium version you can export customer data as well.

-= Can the plugin handle woocommerce export customer emails? =
+= Can the plugin handle WooCommerce export customer emails? =

 Yes.
-In premium version the exported csv will have all customer emails. woocommerce export customer email plugin basically does the same by exporting all customer emails to a csv.
+In the premium version, the exported CSV will have all customer emails.
+WooCommerce export customer email plugin basically does the same by exporting all customer emails to a CSV.

 = Does this export users with passwords? =